Use the search feature to find content (and happiness!)

 Perhaps his most famous experiment showed that tree mass can be attributed to water, not soil.

-People believed this spontaneous generation nonsense for two thousand years.
+People believed in spontaneous generation for roughly two thousand years, since Aristotle first proposed it.

 Finally, in 1862, Louis Pasteur proved spontaneous generation to be wrong with his famous swan neck flask experiment.